terrapower/armi/doc/user/assembly_parameters_report.rst

 Assembly Parameters
 *******************

-This document lists all of the Assembly Parameters that are provided by the ARMI Framework.
+This document lists all of the :py:mod:`Assembly Parameters <armi.reactor.assemblyParameters>` that are provided by the ARMI Framework.
+See :py:mod:`armi.reactor.parameters` for use.

 .. exec::
    from armi.reactor import assemblies